johnshearing/ControlTechniciansTroubleshootingCheckList/README.md

         3. Shorted Motors:

             1. Short circuits in DC Motors:
-                > Index motor and check all windings for resistance.
+                > Check all rotor windings for shorts at the commutator.
+                > Place one probe between each of the windings on the rotor and the other probe on the the stator winding(s).
-                > Then check between field windings and armature windings and then both of those to thermocouple and ground.
+                > Then test both of those to the thermocouple and to the ground.
+                > All of these should be open circuits.

             2. Short circuits in AC motors:
                 > Check for single phasing (voltage at T1, T2, and T3).
 Check for equal resistance between all three windings.